 GEM strives to deliver lasting effects on the ground in the form of reduced earthquake risk and improved earthquake risk management at local and national levels.
-GEM believes that high quality, open, transparent and accessible earthquake risk tools and models combined with collaborative capacity development is key to achieving a world that is resilient to earthquakes.
+Scientifically robust, open, transparent and accessible earthquake hazard and risk analysis tools and models combined with collaborative capacity development are key to achieving a world that is resilient to earthquakes.